Link: Apply now for the Aer Lingus Visa Signature® Card

 The cards have a lot of similarities.
 The major differences are that the cards each offer perks for travel on that particular airline, and the cards also accrue different Avios currencies.

-The Aer Lingus Card offers a welcome bonus of 100,000 Aer Lingus Avios.
-You can earn 100,000 bonus Avios after spending $5,000 within the first three months of account opening, which is a reasonable spending requirement for such a big bonus.
+The Aer Lingus Card offers a welcome bonus of 75,000 Aer Lingus Avios.
+You’ll earn 75,000 Avios after you spend $5,000 on purchases within the first 3 months of account opening.

-Personally I value Avios at ~1.3 cents each, so to me that bonus is worth up to $1,300, which is huge.
+Personally I value Avios at ~1.3 cents each, so to me that bonus is worth $975.

 Aer Lingus Card $95 Annual Fee